Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Listening to a lecture in a classroom is a real-life example of David Barlo’s SMCR communication model.
 Lecturer Delivering a Lesson Physically in a Classroom can be an example situation of Berlo’s model of communication.
 The four essential elements of Barlo’s model are the source, message, channel, and receiver.
 Firstly, the news lecturer is the source of knowledge who disseminates the information.
 The lessons are the message, and hearing and seeing are the channel.
 Finally, the students are receivers of messages who listen to the lecture.
 In this context, students can be a source of information when they provide feedback.
 David Berlo did not mention feedback in his model; therefore, it is designed to explain a one-way communication process.

-Similarly, reading newspapers, books and magazines are example scenario of Barlo's communication model.
+Similarly, reading newspapers, books, and magazines is an example scenario of Barlo’s communication model.
 Print and broadcast journalism primarily relate to one-way communication.

 However, digital journalism generates two-way communication, including social media-based citizen journalism and blogging.
-The active audience can comment to express their opinion on social media sites including Facebook, Instagram, and WhatsApp.
+The active audience can comment on social media platforms such as Facebook, Instagram, and WhatsApp to express their opinions.

 Berlo’s Model of Communication Diagram